BruthYU/Lit-ProteinDF/preprocess/README.md

 # Preprocess
-This folder is built to preprocess different types of protein files (`mmcif, pdb and jsonl`) into a unified cache format, which can be directly read for training.
+Lit-ProteinDF pre-processes different protein files (`mmcif, pdb and jsonl`) into a unified `lmdb` cache format, which could be loaded for all integrated methods during training.

 ### Directories Overview
 Raw data, intermediate data (metadata.csv and pickle files), unified lmdb-based cache files are organized in the following way.